LunaY0Yuki/cs124/docs/design.md

 By asking them to confirm their decision to delete, the users would be less likely to accidentally delete their items.
 Finally, the red background of the "Delete" button in the modal is a nice touch.
 This is the only time that this red color has appeared in the app, thereby immediately grabbing the users' attention to pay attention before pressing the buttons.

+After implementing our app by using React, we are also proud of our app's implicit ability to delete an item if its item name is empty.
+We also like the fact that the app will focus on the newly added item after the user clicks the add button.
+For example, if there is a long list of items, the app will automatically scroll to the button and enter the editing mode for the new item.